Oracle Java Licensing and Audit FAQ Guide

 - Audit Notification Letter: Your organization will receive a formal audit notice (usually via email and certified letter) from Oracle, citing the audit clause in your agreement.
 It will state that Oracle is exercising its right to audit your use of Oracle programs (including Java).
 This letter is often addressed to a high-level person (CIO or legal contact).

 - Data Collection: Oracle will likely provide audit scripts or tools for you to run.
 These might scan systems for installed Java versions, or you may need to provide inventory lists.
-Oracle LMS might ask for the java -version command output from all servers or deploy their Oracle Collection Tool, which can detect Java installations.
+Oracle LMS may request the Java version command output from all servers or deploy their Oracle Collection Tool, which can detect Java installations.
 They’ll gather the number of installations, versions, patch levels, and possibly evidence of usage (like logs).

-- Analysis: They compare the collected data against your entitlements (do you have subscriptions?
-How many?).
+- Analysis: They compare the collected data against your entitlements (do you have subscriptions, and if so, how many?).
 They determine where you are lacking licenses.
 They’ll prepare a report of findings.

 - Timeline: Formal audits can last months.
-Oracle usually requests data within a few weeks, analyzes it, and negotiates—the whole process might take 3-6 months or more, depending on complexity.
+Oracle typically requests data within a few weeks, analyzes it, and negotiates—the entire process can take 3-6 months or more, depending on the complexity.

 Formal audits are more serious – you will likely need to involve your legal counsel and software asset management team.
 Oracle LMS audits are thorough and follow a documented procedure, leaving less room to maneuver than a soft audit.